 If you cannot see anything at all, you should connect the device to a computer.
 That is to identify if the device is working, although the screen is not working.
 If the computer detects the respective device, you should restore it through DFU mode.

-Besides, let’s figure out What to Do When Some Files Were Unavailable During the Last Backup, how to Repair iPad Frozen issue and the update unavailable with this Apple ID error effortlessly.
+Besides, let’s figure out What to Do When Some Files Were Unavailable During the Last Backup, how to Repair the iPad Frozen issue, and the update unavailable with this Apple ID error effortlessly.

 3. What can make my iPad Pro to charge slower?

 Some users say that they experience very slow charging on their iPhones.
 In general, an iPad Pro can get fully charged within 06 hours (from 0% to 100%).
 However, some other factors can affect the duration it takes.